-Federal sources of revenue include IDEA, all No Child Left Behind programs, title programs, other federal programs, and COVID-19 federal relief packages.
+Federal sources of revenue include IDEA, all No Child Left Behind programs, Title programs, other federal programs, and the remaining COVID-19 funding.

 The District finance office uses a zero-based budgetary approach for allocation based on historical expenditures and services provided.
 Despite continued increases in state revenue collections, the District continues to maintain a conservative budget.
 The District also continued the tradition of preserving a strong year-end fund balance.